When in Vienna, do as the Viennese do. Ah, but just what do they do?

 Let them (and you) eat cake

 If you’re going to have a coffee, consider adding a piece of cake to the order.

 Cake is practically a staple food in Vienna, with a range of glorious creations available to ruin any good nutritional intentions.
 In my adopted family, cake at breakfast is a thing.

 Coffee houses should have an excellent selection.
-Many famous coffee houses, like Cafe Museum, have their own in-house patisserie.
+Many famous ones, like Cafe Museum, have their own in-house patisserie.

 Alternatively, pop into a more cake-oriented Konditorei.
 They serve cake and you can get coffee.
 The coffee house serves coffee and you can get cake.
 That’s my best explanation of the difference.